Everything you need to know about H1N2 “swine flu”

 What health risks does the latest H1N2 virus pose?

 This is currently unclear, but the infected man was not particularly unwell and was not admitted to hospital.
-Also reassuring is that there have been no reports of unexplained respiratory illness in large numbers of people in northern England or in British pigs.
-However, the fact that the man appears to have had no recent contact with pigs raises the possibility that this virus is circulating more widely, even though there is no evidence of this yet.
+Contact tracing identified two further probable cases, both of whom experienced mild illness and quickly recovered.
+There have been no further reports of unexplained respiratory illness in large numbers of people in northern England or in British pigs.
+However, the fact that the man appears to have had no contact with pigs before he became ill raises the possibility that this virus is circulating more widely, even though there is no evidence of this yet.